artigraph/artigraph/SUPPORT.md

 ## How to Report a Security Vulnerability

-If you think you've found a potential vulnerability in Artigraph, follow the steps in the [SECURITY.md](SECURITY.md) to responsibly disclose it.
+If you think you've found a potential vulnerability in Artigraph, follow the steps in the [security policy](SECURITY.md) to responsibly disclose it.

 ## How to Contribute

-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) to make a project contribution.
+We'd love to have your contribution - please refer to our [contributing page](CONTRIBUTING.md) for direction!